 Program Alignment: One of the initiatives underway by the Post-Secondary Technical Education Authority (TEA) to enhance technical education in Kansas is the alignment of specific technical programs.
 This project is driven by the needs of business and industry in the state.
-Groups of business leaders are convened by the Kansas Department of Commerce and the Kansas Board of Regents with participation by program advisory committee members from Kansas colleges to essentially "map" a preferred outcome for an occupational category.
+Groups of business leaders are convened by the Kansas Department of Commerce and KBOR with participation by program advisory committee members from Kansas colleges to "map" a preferred outcome for an occupational category.

-SEL: Social-Emotional Learning
+SEL: Social Emotional Learning

-TEA: Technical Education Authority consists of nine appointed members and three ex officio members representing business and industry, the general public, community colleges, technical colleges, the Board of Regents, and state agencies.
+TEA: Technical Education Authority consists of nine appointed members and three ex officio members representing business and industry, the general public, community colleges, technical colleges, KBOR, and state agencies.
 The TEA mission includes planning, development, implementation, and evaluation of CTE programs.